Photo by ravas51

 One of the oldest audio companies still in operation, Beyerdynamic is widely hailed for their range of quality audio products.
 They’ve actually been around since the mid-1920s, and were an innovator in the then beginning cinema industry.
 Their first products were actually loudspeakers which were used in conjunction with early films.
 They also developed the world’s first dynamic headphones in 1930, though shortly thereafter the company’s production was halted by WWII.

 Beyerdynamic has established a legacy as one of the world’s premier manufacturers of high-end audio equipment, and the Beyerdynamic A20 Headphone Amplifier is a worthy addition to their line of products.
-To learn more about it, as well as how it stacks up to the competition, be sure to check out the specifications below.

 While the A20 is a very solidly built unit, should you happen to experience any flaws in materials or workmanship you can send return it and receive a replacement unit.